A weekly roundup of the most important news concerning health and safety developments, enforcements and regulatory changes.

 Ladders can be deceptively dangerous and their use is often trivialised without proper risk assessment or consideration beforehand.
 To help improve the safe use of ladders at work, the Ladder Association and HSE have teamed up to create a new set of safety guidance documents.

 There will be two new documents in the set, that will be introduced on 15 July 2021 at 10.30 during a live webinar.
-You can sign up for the webinar here.
 In the meantime, get compliant with our Working at Height Online Course.

 The airline was hit with a massive fine in light of ‘significant failings’ in the management of its health and safety practices.